Dynamic Incident Response: A Framework for Security Teams — book cover showing the title over a mountain landscape

 AI in Incident Response

-Practical applications of AI for log analysis, threat detection, playbook generation, report writing, and agentic investigation workflows using large language models.
+Accelerate your investigations with AI-driven log analysis, threat detection, playbook generation, report writing, and agentic investigation workflows using large language models.

 Resources